 At Washington State University, the Carson College of Business offers a degree in Hospitality Business Management.
 Upon graduation, students will have worked about 1,000 hours in the hospitality industry.
 WSU’s instructors strive to help students gain skills in operations, sales, revenues, service, event planning, and consulting.
 Also, students attend two events in which the school connects its students with employers in the hospitality industry.

-WSU’s program typically ranks among the top 5% of 170 similar programs in the country.
+WSU’s program typically ranks among the top 5% of about 170 programs specializing in hospitality in the country.
 In addition to the Pullman campus, students can earn this degree at a few other locations including Everett, Vancouver, the Tri-Cities, and Switzerland.
+There’s also two graduate degrees available in the field of hospitality for those seeking to further their knowledge.

 7. Pennsylvania State University

-The School of Hospitality Management at Pennsylvania State University allows students to specialize in particular disciplines within the program including entrepreneurship/innovations, finance/accounting, food and beverage management, human resource management, sales, marketing and social media, and gaming and casino management.
+The School of Hospitality Management at Pennsylvania State University allows students to specialize in particular disciplines within the program, such as Restaurant Management, Hotel Management, and Institutional Management.
+Students get to learn about different aspects of the industry, such as real estate, human resource management, gaming, and hospitality management information systems.

 The school encourages students to work closely with their professors to select which elective classes will help students develop skills that meet their passions.
 The school also partners with several international programs in Italy, Spain, France, Hong Kong, Australia, and the Netherlands.
-Additionally, Penn State offers on-campus internships which will prepare students to participate in the industry upon graduation actively.
+Additionally, Penn State offers on-campus internships which will prepare students to actively participate in the industry upon graduation.

 8. Oklahoma State University

-The School of Hotel and Restaurant Administration at Oklahoma State University is unique in that it operates two restaurants and additional learning labs at local hotels.
+The School of Hospitality and Tourism Management at Oklahoma State University is unique in that it operates two restaurants and additional learning labs at local hotels.
 The school hosts an event called Hospitality Days in which students can connect with over 40 hospitality companies and future employers.
+In addition to having hands-on experience on campus, students get to experience study abroad programs to help increase their knowledge of the field.
+This summer, OSU’s School of Hospitality and Tourism Management is taking its students to Italy to learn more about European cuisine and culture.

 9. Virginia Tech University

-The Department of Hospitality and Tourism Management at Virginia Tech in the business school has a graduate placement rate of 86%.
+The Department of Hospitality and Tourism Management at Virginia Tech in the business school has a placement rate of 94% upon graduation.
 Virginia Tech’s experienced faculty ensure students will gain skills in accounting, marketing, revenue management, business information technology, and social media.

 Every student in the undergraduate program is required to complete an internship which will prepare them to work in the field.
-The school offers three graduate certificates including; International Hospitality and Tourism Strategy, Entrepreneurship in HTM, and HTM Business Analytics & Revenue Management, which complete online.
+The school offers three graduate certificates including International Hospitality and Tourism Strategy, Entrepreneurship in HTM, and HTM Business Analytics & Revenue Management, which can be completed online.
 Also, the school offers one of the few Ph.D. programs in Hospitality and Tourism Management in the country.

 10. Drexel University

-Students have the choice of earning a bachelor’s degree in Golf Enterprise Management, Hotel, Restaurant & Tourism Management, or Real Estate Property Management at the University of Wisconsin.
-The school also offers a master’s degree in Hospitality Strategy.
+Students have the choice of earning a Bachelor’s degree in Golf Enterprise Management, Hotel, Restaurant & Tourism Management, or Real Estate Property Management at the University of Wisconsin – Stout.
+The school also offers minors and specializations in Lodging Management and Tourism.
 The Stout School of Hospitality Leadership requires students to complete 320 hours of work experience in the hospitality industry, which gives them a sharp advantage upon graduation.

-Students also gain hands-on experience working for two of the University restaurant’s, the Corner III-Cedar Cafe, and the Rendezvous Restaurant.
+Students also gain hands-on experience working for two of the University’s restaurants, the Corner III-Cedar Cafe, and the Rendezvous Restaurant.
 With plenty of hands-on experience offered to students, Wisconsin is proud to place on average 90 percent of their students in the industry after graduation.

 12. Northern Arizona University